ncatlab/nlab-content/pages/2/0/5/6/6502/content.md

 +-- {: .num_example}
 ###### Example

 For $G$ a [[semisimple Lie group|semisimple]] [[compact Lie group|compact]] [[Lie group]] and $H = T\hookrightarrow G$ a [[maximal torus]], then prop. \ref{MCFormAsFiberOfDifferentialModuli} plays a central role in the stacky formulation of the [[orbit method]].
 See there at _[this proposition](orbit+method#ThetaAsHomotopyFiberOfJ)_.

 =--

-The following is a synthetic formulation of Cartan connections, def. \ref{Traditional}, with patchwise identification, as in remark \ref{ExamplesOfGlobalCartanPatches}.
+The following is a synthetic formulation of Cartan connections, def. \ref{Traditional}.

 +-- {: .num_defn}
 ###### Definition